Microsoft Power BI vs Google Data Studio vs Trevor.io

 - Broad range of data visualizations and real-time collaborative dashboards.

-- Several data connectors make it easy to plug in data sources like Salesforce, Google Analytics, and Excel.
+- Several data connectors make it easy to plug in datasets from data sources like Salesforce, Google Analytics, and Excel.

 - Power Automate and Power Apps functions let you automate your workflow and share data insights across Microsoft Office and other software.